Mission – A team dedicated to providing the highest quality service and support to eligible school communities under Title I Guidelines.

 How does a school determine their use of Title I funds to design the school’s program?

-Each school has a team made up of administrators, staff, and parents.
+Each school has a team made up of administrators, staff, and parents (Instructional Council).
 This team determines program needs based on data from state and district testing.
 Programs are required to align with the school’s Title I plan as well as the school’s Educational Plan for Student Success (EPSS).

 What is the process for a school to write the Title I program plan?

-Once the school receives its Title I allocation the Instructional Council designs their schoolwide plan and submits it to the District Title I office.
+Once the school receives its Title I allocation the Instructional Council determines the school's funding priorities.
+Each year the school's EPSS reflects programs and staff that Title I funds.

 How does the District monitor and support the Title I programs at the schools?